group-hub/legal/TERMS_OF_SERVICE.md

 ## 21	Term and Termination
 ### 21.1	Term
 This Agreement shall remain in full force and effect unless and until your account is terminated as provided herein.
-You may terminate your membership within any Group on the Group Hub Platform at any time and for any or no reason by contacting us at @lang("main.legal-email") or at the address set forth below in the “Contacting Group Hub” Section.
+You may terminate your membership within any Group on the Group Hub Platform at any time and for any or no reason by contacting us at {{ env("LEGAL_EMAIL", "legal@grouphub.co.uk") }} or at the address set forth below in the “Contacting Group Hub” Section.

 21.2	Termination
 Group Hub has the right (at its sole discretion) for any reason to (i) delete, disable or deactivate your account, block your email or IP address, or otherwise terminate your access to or use of the Group Hub Platform or any Group, (ii) remove and discard any Content within any Group or anywhere on the Group Hub Platform or (iii) shut down a Group, with or without notice, and with no liability of any kind to you.